truxnell/home-udmp-utils/README.md

+# Deprecation notice

+After Unifi's massive patch update which totally broke everything i had - which autoupdated on my UDMP despite me having turned off the auto updteas multiple times - i ditched unifi for VYOS and couldnt be happier.

+Check out the awesome gitops vyos config at https://github.com/truxnell/vyos-config

+All of this repo is no longer valid due to this unifi breaking change.

 # Home UDMP utils

 This is a collection of tools im using on my UDMP, in conjunction with my k8s homelab [https://github.com/Truxnell/home-cluster](https://github.com/Truxnell/home-cluster)